tsawler/wheels/readme.md

 ## Development Setup

-Clone [goBlender](https://github.com/tsawler/goblender), and then clonse this repository into `./ui/client/clienthandlers`
+Clone [goBlender](https://github.com/tsawler/goblender), and then clone this repository into `./ui/client/clienthandlers`

 Add PBS authentication to the `.env` file: